How to Boost Your Immune System With Appropriate Exercise

 - Regular, moderate exercise helps us to lose weight if we need to and helps us to maintain a weight that is healthy for our body.
 Being overweight hinders the immune system.

-Detrimental Effects of Strenuous Exercise on Immunity
+Detrimental Effects of Strenuous Workouts

 Strenuous exercise appears to be less beneficial for the immune system than moderate exercise.
-This is by no means clear, however.

 - In mice, repeated periods of long and intense exercise lead to an increased rate of colds and flu compared to the risk in moderate exercisers and sedentary individuals.
 In addition, the infections are more severe in the mice that exercise strenuously.